 For the time being, the state φ of a device associated with a sensor only describes itself.
-As we explained earlier, exteroceptive sensors measure physical phenomena of the environment and therefore provide contextual properties that may be relevant to all devices placed in this environment (the temperature of a room, place, etc. ...).
-Proprioceptive sensors, ‘embedded ' on the objects, produce objects intrinsic contextual properties.
-The overall state 𝜑 of the devices associated with the objects is then characterized by the set of measurements gathered from proprioceptive and exteroceptive sensors.
+As we explained earlier, exteroceptive sensors measure environment’s physical phenomena and therefore provide contextual properties that may be relevant to all devices placed in this environment (i.e.: the temperature of a room, a location, etc. ...).
+Proprioceptive sensors, ‘embedded ' on the objects, produce objects’ intrinsic contextual properties.
+The overall state 𝜑 of a device is then characterized by the measurements gathered from proprioceptive and exteroceptive sensors.